 Protect your home

 Aside from brushing, washing, and providing your dog with energy outlets, there are other ways you can control your home and take care of your furniture.
-Nobody likes to come home to a chewed up couch leg.
-You can buy products, and some you may already have to help you protect furniture, carpeting, flooring, and window treatments.
+Nobody likes to come home to a chewed-up couch leg.
+You can buy products, some you may already have to help protect furniture, carpeting, flooring, and window treatments.

 - Hot sauce is also a great deterrent that you might already have at home.
 Dab a tiny bit on the spot your dog loves to chew and wait for results.
 Your dog won’t like the spicy taste and will learn to associate your furniture with an unpleasant reaction.

-- To keep your furniture clean, you can use washable slipcovers on couches and chairs.
-This makes it easy to remove and wash them when Fido gets them too hairy.
+- You can use washable slipcovers on couches and chairs to keep your furniture clean.
+This makes removing and washing them easy when Fido gets them too hairy.

 - Putting down throw rugs can help keep your carpets and floors clean.
 Placing rugs at exterior doors will help keep your pup’s paws clean and confine the dirt they track into one place.
 Purchase rugs that you can easily wash or vacuum.

 - If drapery is a problem, you can easily tie them up.
-This can be done in a beautiful way that doesn’t sacrifice the interior design of the room.
-Cords are a great option to pull drapes away from the floor.
+This can be done in a beautiful way that doesn’t sacrifice the room’s interior design.
+Cords are a great option for pulling drapes away from the floor.
 You also can buy holdbacks in various designs to keep your drapes in good form.

 We all want to love our dogs and our homes.
-With a few simple steps, you can help protect your home and the furniture in it.
+You can help protect your home and its furniture with a few simple steps.